MicrosoftDocs/appcenter-docs/docs/analytics/faq.md

 **Is the data sampled?**

 The data is not sampled.
-Analytics will use all the data that is sent, unless it is sent in the wrong format or some of the known limits is reached.
+Analytics will use all the data that is sent, unless it is sent in the wrong format or some of the known limits are reached.

-**What is the latency between a log sent and its representation in the Analytics dashboards?**
+**What is the latency between a log being sent and its representation in the Analytics dashboards?**

 The latency is typically just a few seconds.